RameshSuthar/Admin/README.md

-# This will guide you to get started with find-falcon application.
+# This will guide you to get started with Admin application.

 ## Problem Context